 Salem State University is a proud participant in the Commonwealth Dual Enrollment Partnership, a state-funded program managed and supported by the Massachusetts Department of Higher Education in which Massachusetts high school students are able to enroll in college courses and simultaneously earn high school and college credit.
 For more detailed information regarding this program, please visit the Massachusetts Department of Higher Education website.

-- Students must be currently enrolled in a Massachusetts secondary school (private or public)
+- Students must be currently enrolled in a Massachusetts secondary school or home school (private or public)

 - A minimum high school grade point average (GPA) of 2.5 is required to participate